spryker/spryker-docs/docs/dg/dev/troubleshooting/troubleshooting-performance-issues/redis-session-lock-excpetions.md

 Use cases:
 - Users clicking fast, especially in the app that allows activating multiple parallel requests;
 - Requests being interrupted (but lock stays) because of aborting the connection (network or manual intentional and unintentional act, aka clicking “Esc“ when page is loading);
-- Long-running (or slow performing) concurrent requests that have to deal with the session;
+- Long-running (or slow-performing) concurrent requests that have to deal with the session;
 - Bots, running many parallel requests;
 - Intentional (D)Dos attacks;